 When Jay (Jason Mewes) and Silent Bob (Kevin Smith) are finally forced to stop hanging out by the Quick-Stop by a restraining order, they discover that a movie based on the comic that's based on them, Bluntman and Chronic, is in production.
 While the duo is shocked to learn that they won't be getting any money from the film, they're more horrified that people on the Internet are badmouthing them and the franchise.
 So Jay and Silent Bob set out for Hollywood to find a way to stop the movie from getting made so people will stop saying mean things on the Internet.Along the way, they hook up with a group of women who are actually superthieves, but convince Jay and Silent Bob that they're animal activists; the four women convince the duo to break into an animal-testing clinic and free all the animals inside, and use that as a distraction to break into a diamond vault and rob it blind.
 From that point, Hilarity Ensues as Jay and Silent Bob run from the law with a stolen orangutan as they continue on their way to Hollywood.

-Bestiality Is Depraved: Jay asks Sean William Scott's character if he would, as a goat, have sex with a sheep.
-When he agrees, Jay throws him out of the van while moving.
-(Mostly because Jay wanted to be alone with the girls).
+Bestiality Is Depraved: Played with: Jay asks Sean William Scott's character if he would, as a sheep (presumably with a human mind), have sex with another sheep.
+When he eagerly says he would, Jay throws him out of the van while moving.
+(Mostly because Jay wanted to be alone with the girls.)

 Billing Displacement: Jason Mewes is billed fifth on the poster and Kevin Smith isn't billed at all, despite the fact that they are the stars of the movie.

-Although, to be fair, the six names on the poster are in alphabetical order by last name, and Smith would be the seventh.
-Also, as he is the writer/director, (a) his name is on the poster in that regard, and (b) it could be modesty.
+In fairness the six names on the poster are in alphabetical order by last name, and Smith would be the seventh.
+Also, as he is the writer/director, (a) his name is on the poster in that regard, (b) it could be modesty, and (c) it might be the joke—that Jay and Silent Bob's actors can't even get top billing in their own movie.
 Also, he may be one of the two title characters, but he has the fewest speaking lines of the seven.